-Matt Byrne Media will present Stephen Nye’s politically incorrect riot Men Behaving Badly, live on stage at Holden Street Theatres from October 3 to 21.
+Matt Byrne Media will present Simon Nye’s politically incorrect riot Men Behaving Badly, live on stage at Holden Street Theatres from October 3 to 21.

 “Men Behaving Badly came along when political correctness was in full swing and helped swing the pendulum back the other way,” Byrne said.